Insights

 Ted Pastva, Jr.

-In his role as the Chief Financial Officer at Archer, Ted Pastva, Jr. oversees the firm’s growing Finance, Human Resources, Risk, and Information Security teams.
-A broadly experienced finance executive, Ted provides the architecture and oversight for Archers’ corporate growth and ensures the long-term fiscal health of Archer.
+In his role as Managing Director, Chief Administrative Officer at BNY Archer, Ted Pastva, Jr. oversees the firm’s growing Finance, Human Resources, Risk, and Information Security teams.
+A broadly experienced finance executive, Ted provides the architecture and oversight for BNY Archers’ corporate growth and ensures the long-term fiscal health of BNY Archer.
 Ted was recognized as CFO of the year by Philadelphia Business Journal in 2017.

 Get Started with Archer